reimagined/resolve/docs/tutorial.md

 This lesson will teach you how to implement a basic write side for your reSolve application.
 An application's [write side](resolve-app-structure.md#write-and-read-sides) handles commands, performs input validation and emits **events** based on valid commands.
 The framework then saves the emitted events to the **event store**.

 In the CQRS and Event Sourcing paradigms, commands are handled by Domain Objects grouped into aggregates.
-ReSolve implements aggregates as static objects containing sets of functions.
+ReSolve implements aggregates as static objects that contain sets of functions.
 These functions can be of one of the following two kinds:

 - **[Command Handlers](write-side.md#aggregate-command-handlers)** - Handle commands and emit events in response.
 - **[Projections](write-side.md#aggregate-projection-function)** - Build aggregate state from events so this state can be observed on the write side, for example to perform input validation.